climatepolicyradar/data-access/.github/pull_request_template.md

 - [ ] Any required documentation updates have been made
 - [ ] Any TODOs added are captured in future tickets
 - [ ] No FIXMEs remain

+## Package Usage

+- Please consider that this package is consumed by many repositories and projects as a dependency.
+- Take a second to think as to whether this pull request introduces any breaking changes and if so have you notified users.